 Market Snapshot

-• Corporate Clients dominate by customer type with a 54.16% revenue share in 2025, generating predictable contract-based booking volumes.
+• By Customer Type, Corporate Clients dominate with a 54.1% revenue share in 2026.

 Market Overview